by Pastor Tim Burt

-You may have read or heard the verse Luke 18:26-27 NKJV many times that says, “And Jesus said, the things which are impossible with men are possible with God.”
+You may have read or heard the verses of Luke 18:26-27 NKJV many times that says, “And Jesus said, the things which are impossible with men are possible with God.”
 It is a scripture often applied and quoted at times of needing a miracle.
 In its context, when Jesus said it, He was referring to rich men entering Heaven.
 When Jesus said in Luke 18:25 “Indeed, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God,” the statement shocked his disciples.
 They responded, “Who then can be saved?”
 Jesus replied, “What is impossible with men is possible with God.”

 Jesus was talking about the difficulty wrong attitudes toward money can create.
 He also made it clear that people cannot develop a right attitude toward money in their own strength.
 He said it was an impossibility.
 Relating rightly to money—relating to money with a godly attitude is only something the Holy Spirit can teach and help you develop.

 Deuteronomy 8:6-11 and 18 NLT reveals this saying: “So obey the commands of the Lord your God by walking in his ways and fearing Him.
 For the Lord your God is bringing you into a good land of flowing streams and pools of water, with springs that gush forth in the valleys and hills.
 It is a land of wheat and barley, of grapevines, fig trees, pomegranates, olives, and honey.
 It is a land where food is plentiful and nothing is lacking.
 It is a land where iron is as common as stone, and copper is abundant in the hills.
-When you have eaten your fill, praise the Lord your God for the good land he has given you… And you shall remember the LORD your God, for it is He who gives you power to get wealth, that He may establish His covenant which He swore to your fathers, as it is this day.”
+When you have eaten your fill, praise the Lord your God for the good land He has given you… And you shall remember the LORD your God, for it is He who gives you power to get wealth, that He may establish His covenant which He swore to your fathers, as it is this day.”

 Philippians 4:19 (NLT) “And this same God who takes care of me will supply all your needs from his glorious riches, which have been given to us in Christ Jesus”